 the star Regulus.
 These signs were a big deal to the Romans that saw Augustus as the messiah and father of the

 Roman Empire.
-Without doubt, these very same signs were significant to some Parthian magi in that same year as they went looking for their King.
-The last astrological sign of that year was the planet Jupiter that was stationary
+Without doubt, these very same signs were significant to some Parthian magi (Jacob-Israel descent)

+in that same year as they went looking for their king.
+The last astrological sign of that year was the planet Jupiter

-the night sky.
-Most likely, this is the date that they came bearing their gifts for the King, but this
+westward across the night sky.
+Most likely, this is the date that they came bearing their gifts for the king, but this

 was not the day of Jesus' birth; this occurred months earlier.

-The fact that Jupiter was the star in view has great meaning, for it was considered the Planet of the Messiah, and
+The fact that Jupiter was the star in view has great meaning, for it was considered the planet of the Messiah, and

-But, there was much more going on in the heavens in the years 3-2 BC that would have signified to the Parthians
+But there was much more going on in the heavens in the years 3-2 BC that would have signified to the Parthians

 that something was up.
 The aforementioned planets were in conjunction with the most spectacular conjunction